 Work with an expert so that you can truly understand the material you are struggling with.

 Often, students tend to study over and over and continually get the same test score.
 This happens when a student is not mastering the material they need to and may be missing something.

-Working one-on-one with a certified OTR® and/or COTA® professional, who goes through extensive training and has a proven track record, can make a tremendous impact in your test preparation and on your performance on the exam.
-A tutor can test your critical thinking, go through interventions related to different topics, help you break down questions especially when two answer choices seem correct, hold you accountable, build your confidence, reduce test anxiety, and give you that extra push.
+Working one-on-one with a tutor, a certified OTR® and/or COTA® professional who goes through extensive training and has a proven track record, can make a tremendous impact in your test preparation and on your performance on the exam.
+A tutor for the NBCOT® exam can test your critical thinking, go through interventions related to different topics, help you break down questions especially when two answer choices seem correct, hold you accountable, build your confidence, reduce test anxiety, and give you that extra push.
 They also can make sure that you clearly understand the questions that are being asked as well as the clinical reasoning behind the answers.
 This in turn will lead to higher scores and more correct answers.

 Everyone learns differently, and everyone approaches tests differently.
 Not everyone learns best from reading a large, boring textbook or from taking random test questions from all different topics at once.
 Knowing the learning style that works best for you can be extremely helpful and it can make your studying much more efficient.
 Some students can study effectively by reading a book all day long while others are more auditory, visual, and kinesthetic learners.
 Pass The OT offers a multitude of ways to cater to these different learning styles such as tutors, audio recordings and videos.